GSA/resources.data.gov/pages/incubatorplaybook.md

 *The OPPORTUNITY*
 The GEAR Center is looking for ideas from the public, academics, experts, and industry on how to establish the Government Effectiveness Advanced Research (GEAR) Center, a public-private partnership to improve mission delivery, citizen services, and stewardship of public resources.
 After review of 42 responses from the stakeholder to the request for information by selected Federal agencies, the role of GEAR center is set to be:
-Conducting applied research projects directly
+* Conducting applied research projects directly
-Serving as a program management office (PMO)
+* Serving as a program management office (PMO)
-Scaling successful practices
+* Scaling successful practices
-Facilitating data exchange
+* Facilitating data exchange
-Serving as a procurement lab
+* Serving as a procurement lab
-Providing other policy expertise
+* Providing other policy expertise.

 *ELEMENTS: Requirements*
 GEAR Center Challenge Idea Submission Guidelines: The competition will run through three phases.
 In the first, Solvers will be evaluated on their proposal (including any proposal to scale or grow existing initiatives) to deliver a relevant solution to a PMA-related challenge.
 The second phase will evaluate invited semi-finalists to share a more in-depth project plan and [evaluate] how this could be executed, as well as how this project supports a longer-term GEAR Center vision.
-In the third phase, finalists will be invited to present their proposals to a panel of Federal executives through 60-minute virtual meetings
+In the third phase, finalists will be invited to present their proposals to a panel of Federal executives through 60-minute virtual meetings.

 *FINDING SUCCESS*
 This center is intended to provide innovation and modernization of the Federal government for the 21st century.